alexbowen/tandem-weather/README.md

 ### Architecture

 The container/component react/redux pattern is used.
 Containers have their state mapped to the redux store and components are stateless. redux-thunk is used to manage asynchronous calls to the API.
-I would probably refine the container/componet architecture as i took some shortcuts here - the controls for selecting city/data source i would probably absract in a seperate container for instance.
+I would probably refine the container/componet architecture as i took some shortcuts here - the controls for selecting city/data source I would probably absract in a seperate container for instance.

 ### Error handling

-Some basic error handling is added to the main API call that then displays an erro state to the user if there is a problem.
-Its a fairly crude implementation but just to demonstrate i have considred error handling.
+Some basic error handling displays an error message to the user if there is a problem and the `WEATHER_ERROR` action is called.

 ![home page](https://raw.githubusercontent.com/alexbowen/tandem-weather/master/error-state.png)